remix-run/react-router/docs/hooks/use-matches.md

 Pairing `<Route handle>` with `useMatches` gets very powerful since you can put whatever you want on a route `handle` and have access to `useMatches` anywhere.

-<docs-warning>`useMatches` only works with Data Routers, since they know the full route tree up front and can provide all of the current matches.
+<docs-warning>This feature only works if using a data router (see [Picking a Router][pickingarouter]) since they know the full route tree up front and can provide all of the current matches.
 Additionally, `useMatches` will not match down into any descendant route trees since the router isn't aware of the descendant routes.</docs-warning>

 ## Breadcrumbs